azzeddine2017/MyCTiger/README.md

 • **Unrestricted C Integration:** Use C libraries directly—no bindings, wrappers, or runtime glue required.

+## Development Status

+This is a prototype of the idea, designed to be extended by interested developers with their own libraries and DSLs.

 ## Examples

 (1) Hello World program (hello.tiger)

 	Tiger {
 		"Hello, World! \n"
 	}

 To build and run the program